drAgon-235/TAROT/README.md

 # Spiritual Tarot Guide APP - for Apple iOS
-(Final Project: Syntax-Institute-Berlin - Kotlin-Course )
+(Final Project: Mobile Developer IHK - Syntax-Institute-Berlin Module 4. : SwiftUI )

 ## The Idea
 Those who know Tarot also know that you can use the cards everytime and everywhere, in the train or on a party with other people.